Skip to main content

 • Acknowledge the R Consortium as a sponsor and display the R Consortium logo on the conference website.

-• Provide at least one full admission ticket for an R Consortium member.
-Write a short report after the conference summarizing what happened, describing highlights, and providing key metrics for the conference including demographics for the attendees in a way that would be suitable for publication as an R Consortium blog post.
+• Write a short report after the conference summarizing what happened, describing highlights, and providing key metrics for the conference, including demographics for the attendees, in a way that would be suitable for publication as an R Consortium blog post.

-• Offer the R Consortium the same benefits that conference offers to other sponsors at the same level of support.
+• Offer the R Consortium the same benefits that the conference offers to other sponsors at the same level of support.

 • Comply with local Covid-19 public health protocols.